Hilfiger joins with Zendaya for joyous '70s Harlem party

 NEW YORK (AP) — Tommy Hilfiger never shies away from spectacle when it comes to his runway shows, and his return to New York Fashion Week after several years was no exception.

-To a soundtrack of live funk music and classics like Aretha Franklin's "Respect," models sashayed joyously down the runway in pantsuits featuring tailored jackets and high-waisted, wide-legged trousers in tweeds, houndstooth prints or polka dots.
+The show began with a sole musician on trumpet, then moved on to an addictive soundtrack of funk music and classics like Aretha Franklin's "Respect" and James Brown's "Get Up Offa That Thing."

+Models sashayed joyously down the runway in pantsuits featuring tailored jackets and high-waisted, wide-legged trousers in hounds tooth prints or polka dots or animal prints.
+There were tweed wrap coats with big belts, accompanied by pageboy caps.
 Accessories included lots of chunky platform shoes, scarves and big, wide-brimmed hats.

 The clothes were more luxurious than Hilfiger's typical sporty style, with lots of leathers and velvets and faux fur.
 In a backstage interview, he said he chose Zendaya as a collaborator for what he sees as her intrinsic sense of style.